sundeepbassi/The-Wellbeing-Retreat/README.md

  # The Wellbeing Retreat

  This project hopes to accomplish delivering lesson techniques on yoga and meditation to the users.
-Wellbeing has become an integral part of our lives. increasigly a work life balance promotes us into living happier and fuller lives.
+Wellbeing has become an integral part of our lives. increasingly a work life balance enables us into living happier and fuller lives.

 **Strategy**